NorfairKing/template-cli/README.md

 # CLI Template

 This is a template implementation of a command-line tool.
-It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse) as well as command handlers, testing and best-practices
+It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse) as well as command handlers, testing and best-practices.

 * Haskell code for a multi-command CLI tool
 * Per-command integration test